BECOME AN MW

 Stage two is a crucial time.
 It involves a five-day residential seminar and four non-residential course days.
 You are required to submit at least six pieces of work for assessment during the year.
 At the end of stage two, you will take the first two parts of the MW exam.
 The practical part comprises three 12-wine blind tastings in which wines must be assessed for variety, origin, commercial appeal, winemaking, quality and style.
 The theory part comprises five papers on viticulture, vinification and pre-bottling procedures, the handling of wine, the business of wine, and contemporary issues.
 Exams take place in early June, and progression to stage three depends on passing both parts.

 The third stage is dedicated to the research paper (RP).
 This is the final part of the MW exam, comprising an individual piece of work between 6,000 and 10,000 words in length.
 Candidates may propose wine-related topics from any area of the sciences, arts, humanities, social sciences or any other discipline.
 You have the freedom to determine how you explore a topic, so long as it allows you to execute a rigorous interpretation of the subject, and contributes to our understanding of the world of wine.
 The IMW provides preparatory workshops on the RP throughout the study programme.

 INTERESTED IN STUDYING?

 The IMW runs a series of introductory courses and information sessions around the world, for anyone interested in applying to the MW study programme.
 You can view the details of upcoming sessions on the Open Events page here.
-In the meantime, for anyone interested in applying to the programme, you can watch this webinar, recorded on 4 May 2020 which explains the MW approach to the exam syllabus, with a special focus on the writing and tasting skills required to become a Master of Wine.
+In the meantime, for anyone interested in joining the programme, you can watch this webinar, recorded on 4 May 2020 which explains the MW approach to the exam syllabus, with a special focus on the writing and tasting skills required to become a Master of Wine.
 If you would like to apply, you will find everything you need to know here, based on the 2020 process.